If you’re considering surrogacy in Georgia, you’ve come to the right place.

 - Servy Massey Fertility Institute

-This is by no means an extensive list of surrogacy clinics in Georgia, but when you work with Southern Surrogacy, we will provide you a list of all the surrogacy clinics in Georgia so you can decide which one is best for you.
+This is by no means an extensive list of surrogacy clinics in Georgia, but when you work with Southern Surrogacy, we will help you decide which one is best for you.
 To find a local fertility professional, you can search the American Society of Reproductive Medicine’s database.

-There are many wonderful fertility and surrogacy clinics in Georgia available to you.
+There are many wonderful fertility and surrogacy clinics in the South available to you.
 If you know of additional Georgia fertility clinics or helpful resources that should be included on this page, please feel free to contact us with your suggestions.

 How To Move Forward with a Surrogacy in Georgia